liadbiz/Leetcode-Solutions/README.md

 ## What is this

-This is solution set of problems on [leetcode](https://leetcode.com/) which contains python and cpp version.
+This is solution set of problems on [leetcode](https://leetcode.com/) which contains python version solution so far.

-This project will try to supply as many way to solve one problem.
+I will try to find the best solution of each problem and give explanation.
+For each type of problem, I will write a conclution induction for others to really understand how to solve problems rather than only remembering the code.

 ## Contact